GoranErhartic/backend-onboarding/README.md

 The Cursor Onboarding Suite provides a structured approach to understanding any codebase through automated analysis.
 It consists of:

-- **1 Required First Step** - `/onboarding/initialize` must be run first to set up the foundation
+- **1 First Step** - `/onboarding/initialize` should be run first to set up the foundation
-- **6 Recommended Steps** - Core analysis steps that can run in any order
+- **8 Core Steps** - Analysis steps that can run in any order
-- **3 Optional Steps** - Advanced analysis for deeper insights
+- **1 Optional Step** - Advanced analysis for deeper insights

-**Important:** Only `/onboarding/initialize` must be run first.
+**Important:** `/onboarding/initialize` should be run first.
 After that, all other steps can run independently or in parallel in any order.
 All steps are designed to run independently and can be parallelized across multiple chat sessions for faster completion.

 ## 📁 Repository Structure